starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/amm.rst

 The AMM state
 --------------

-Next, we do the implementation.
+Next, we dive into the implementation.
 We will start by reviewing how we maintain the state of the AMM.

 We require the following fields in order to maintain the state: